Matsyir/pvp-performance-tracker/README.md

 - The setting is disabled by default.
 - If the checkbox is disabled, no data is sent to the server.
 If it is enabled, data is only sent to the server when you finish a fight.
-This data includes your fight data, RSN, and a uniquely generated fight ID.
+This data includes your fight data, RSN, IP, and a uniquely generated fight ID.
 - If you enable it, and your opponent also has it enabled, the website can automatically use Advanced Analysis.
 - Advanced Analysis lets you view the full fight, including more accurate calculations, extra details such as ammo, rings used, and more.